kirull1/videocloud/memory-bank/progress.md

 - Initial development velocity is expected to be slow as we set up infrastructure
 - Expect acceleration once core components are in place
 - Avatar upload functionality has been fixed and is now working correctly
+- Channel page implementation has been standardized and cleaned up by removing test/debug versions
+- Router configuration has been simplified by removing unnecessary routes

 ## In Progress